unremarkablegarden/shipwreck/README.md

 **Grid** enables a grid in the sample window so you can select according to quarter notes over the sample. **BPM** and **Offset** are used to set the width of the grid and to align it to a sample.
 This is merely for ease of selecting by clicking in the sample viewer.

 The next section is time-stretch.
 Enable **Sync** to latch it to your DAW clock, then **Stretch** to be able to keep it in tune, or detune it.
+Keep in mind that the DAW transport needs to be running to get a sound in this mode, even if **Play** is enabled.

 The **menu** has different kinds of time stretching algorithms.
-These are fun to misuse like they did with jungle music in the 90s. **Original tempo** helps the sampler know how long the original sample was so that it stretches accordingly.
+These are fun to misuse, like they did with jungle music in the 90s. **Original tempo** helps the sampler know how long the original sample was so that it stretches accordingly.
+Often you can find the right tempo by seeing when the 1.0.0 bar counter ends up on a round number with two 0's.

 **Folders** contains a list of previous folders you've dropped, for easy recall to go back.
 You can also clear it.

+I don't know how well the sampler will remember its files, folders, settings and options if you save and then reopen a project.
+I use an audio Resample track in Live to capture my jams.

 Enjoy!